eabadir/PprobablyEqualsNP/EGPT/Entropy/NextSteps.md

 Our strategy hinges on Rota's Entropy Theorem (RET), which provides a unique, axiomatic definition of entropy.
 We leverage RET to demonstrate that systems described by uniform probability distributions—the bedrock of statistical mechanics for many systems like Bose-Einstein (BE), Fermi-Dirac (FD), and Maxwell-Boltzmann (MB) statistics—are not only characterized by Shannon-type entropy but are also *mandated* to be classically computable.

 We have successfully navigated from an abstract, axiomatic framework to a highly sophisticated, concrete, and self-contained EGPT framework.
-The consolidation of code into `PPNP.Complexity.Program` and `PPNP.Entropy.Common` is a major milestone.
+The consolidation of code into `EGPT.Complexity` and `EGPT.Entropy.Common` is a major milestone.

 Let's break down the journey, the current state of the architecture, and the clear path forward to completing the proofs in the `Sketches/` folder.